heyimayra/rprkc/README.md

 sudo ./rprkc.sh
 ```

+## What does "rprkc" stand for?
+Oh yeah, it's an initialism for "repair permissions (and) rebuild kext cache".
+Creative, isn't it?

 ## Credits
 * Hervé from OSXLatitude for the original guide linked [here](https://osxlatitude.com/forums/topic/9961-how-do-i-repair-permissions-and-rebuild-the-cache-yosemite-and-later/), as this script is just an automated version of his guide.